mitenmit/threefold/README.md

 # Threefold
 ### Actually simple templating
 OK, so you know how much of a pain it is to just build a small, say 7-page, website?
-A CMS seems like overkill but simple PHP includes means page-specific title tags or highlighting the current page in the navbar is going to be a nightmare.
+A CMS seems like overkill but simple PHP includes means page-specific title tags or things like highlighting the current page in the navbar are going to be a nightmare.

 Really, all you want is something that does this: